 When you are living disease-free or with stable disease

-The American Cancer Activity recommends that cancer survivors take these actions
+The American Cancer Society recommends that cancer survivors take these actions:

 - Take part in regular physical activity.

 - Avoid inactivity and return to normal daily activities as soon as possible after diagnosis.

 - Aim to exercise at least 150 minutes per week.